UniFy-Endpoint/Deploy-Microsoft-365-Apps/Deploy-Microsoft-365-Apps/Readme.txt

+It is not required to package the script and the .xml configuration files into an .intunewin file each time before using the package.
+The file located in the (Package) folder has already been packaged and can be used directly as a Win32 App to configure and install Microsoft 365 Apps.

+A new .intunewin file should only be created if modifications are made to the .xml files or if a new configuration file is required.

 - Download the Intune Win32 Content Prep Tool (IntuneWinAppUtil.exe) from GitHub: https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/raw/refs/heads/master/IntuneWinAppUtil.exe

 To create a package and call it from Intune.
 Place all the files in the same source folder before you run IntuneWinAppUtil: